-The members of the nominating and corporate governance committee are Mr. Goater (Chair), Dr. Manian and Ms. Yanni.
+The members of the nominating and corporate governance committee as of July 13, 2021 are Dr. Manian (Chair) and Ms. Yanni.
 The committee's charter provides that the committee shall be comprised of two or more independent directors of the board, with the exact number determined by the board.
-Each member of the nominating and corporate governance committee, except for Mr. Goater, is an independent director as defined by the Nasdaq Listing Rules.
+Each member of the nominating and corporate governance committee is an independent director as defined by the Nasdaq Listing Rules.
 The exemptions afforded to a "Controlled Company," as defined by Nasdaq, set forth in Nasdaq Listing Rule 5615(c)(3), with respect to nominating committees, exempts a company that ceased being a Controlled Company from Nasdaq's independent nominating committee requirements by allowing a phase-in schedule for compliance.
 Under this phase in schedule, because we ceased qualifying as a Controlled Company on July 13, 2020, all of our members of the nominating and corporate governance committee must be independent by July 13, 2021.
-We intend to rely on this exemption with respect to our nominating and corporate governance committee while it is available to us.
+We relied on this exemption with respect to our nominating and corporate governance committee while it was available to us.